NGS-bioinf/MetaAll/README.md

 ## Example of use
 All workflows are started with `bash` command.
 Before every run double check workflow parameters and path to samples and databases.

-Suggestion: befor run use "-n" flag in shell scripts, to perform dry-run.
+Suggestion: before run use "-n" flag in shell scripts, to perform dry-run.

+Once set, simply run the workflow with `bash <shell_script_name>.sh`.
 ### Short PE read/contig classification
 In terminal, navigate to the `short_PE_classification/` folder, which contains  `config.yml`,`run_classification.sh` and `Snakefile`.
 Workflow performs quality check, trimming, host removal, assembly, read/contig classification and visualization preparation of results.
 Before run, set the parameters in `config.yml` file and `run_classification.sh` script.
 Check PE reads name (must end with "_R1.fastq.gz" and "_R2.fastq.gz")

-Once set, simply run the workflow with `bash run_classification.sh`.
 ### Short PE reads reference genome alignment
 In terminal, navigate to the `short_PE_mapping/` folder, which contains  `config.yml`,`run_mapping.sh` and `Snakefile`.
 Workflow performs performs mapping on the provided reference genome and calculation of the mapping statistics.
 Before run, set the parameters in `config.yml` file and `run_mapping.sh` script.
 Check PE reads name (must end with "_R1.fastq.gz" and "_R2.fastq.gz").

-Once set, simply run the workflow with `bash run_mapping.sh`.
 ### Long read/contig classification
 In terminal, navigate to the `long_classification/` folder, which contains  `config.yml`,`run_classification.sh` and `Snakefile`.
 Workflow performs quality check, trimming, host removal, assembly, polishing, read/contig classification and visualization preparation of results.